-Watch a recorded webinar today or schedule an online training or an in-person workshop to learn how to make the most of the Hoosier Resilience Index.
+Register for an upcoming workshop, watch a recorded webinar, or schedule an online training to learn how to make the most of the Hoosier Resilience Index.

 Workshops and Trainings

 These interactive, online workshops are intended for local government officials and staff in the South Bend, Richmond, New Albany, Kokomo, and Gary regions.
 Attendees will see how climate change - including increasing winter and spring precipitation, summertime temperatures, and related impacts - will impact their hometown, learn how their community is vulnerable to those impacts, identify actionable solutions, and start to assess how ready their local government is to respond.
 Participants will also get a glimpse at how their hometowns compare to their peers.

 Friday, July 17, 2020; 10:00 - 11:30 am Eastern

 Register Now (Deadline: July 10th)